Toxic Work Environment: 18 Examples and How to Improve It

 Engage your HR department to improve how your team tracks sick days, doctor appointments and other approved absences.
 Of course, you should be open to discussing personal matters and extenuating circumstances.
 Together, these approaches will help improve your absenteeism rate and create a positive work culture that prioritizes communication.

 The Problem: If employees often work through lunch, it’s either because they feel they don’t have time to stop working, or they believe management doesn’t condone taking breaks.
-Not only is that poor business logic — more than three-quarters of workers say lunch breaks improve job performance — it’s also a surefire way to turn employees away.
+Not only is that poor business logic — 78 percent of workers say lunch breaks improve job performance — it’s also a surefire way to turn employees away.
 Expecting that employees will perform well while working eight hours nonstop is unrealistic.
 Moreover, it signals to them that leadership only values their work output, not their contribution to the culture or personal commitment to the organization.

 The Fix: Encourage lunch breaks.
 Start by taking lunch yourself, and remind employees to enjoy their break time.
 Occasionally providing food for the office is a great way to impose a midday break, get to know your team and allow employees to socialize with their peers.
 Additionally, make a point to inform new hires of how long they’re allowed for lunch.
 Otherwise, they may avoid taking a break altogether.